 “It is a huge thing and will bring many more people to Perry,” said Betsy Peterson, who maintains a craftsmanship and pottery business a five-minute walk from the path.

 “We wanted to be sure that the route would meet local and state needs, but that it would actually connect,” said Horton.
-“It was definitely a labour of love.”
+“It was definitely a labor of love.”

 It was on these calm, forested paths where Gardill arrived at the midpoint of 60 miles per day on his bicycle.
 Five days and two hours in the wake of setting off, he arrived at the National Mall in midtown DC.